Spotty32/semicomplex-calculator/README.md

 # semicomplex-calculator
-A Calculator able to calculate more advanced equations like sin, cos, tan, log, sqrt but also basic ones like -, +, *, /
+A Console based calculator able to calculate more advanced equations like sin, cos, tan, log, sqrt but also basic ones like -, +, *, /

+During my testing no issues were found, If I do find any major issue, I'll update the code with the newer version

 This is my first ever commit on GitHub and also my first ever project in C.